 While a professional resume writer will charge you a few hundred dollars, you can access Teal’s professional templates and customized recommendations at no cost.

 With Teal, you’ll need to DIY your resume.
 You won’t be working with another person.
 But you’re still able to access the advice and information you need.

 Not a strong writer?
 No problem!
 Teal provides prompts in every section to help you out.
-And Teal’s brand new Resume Analysis tool highlights areas you might need to improve.
+And Teal’s brand new Resume Analysis tool highlights areas, such as keywords for resume, you might need to improve.

 You can think of the resume builder itself as the professional resource to guide you through the process.
 With space for every section of your resume and done-for-you formatting, you’ll feel confident in building an impressive resume.
 After you add your information, double-check your resume against the Resume Analysis tool (shown below) before you export the final document.